Towards Robust and Reproducible Active Learning Using Neural Networks: Implementation Details

-\textbf{Regularization Hyper-parameters:} CIFAR10, $lr$=$5e^{-4}$;$wd=0$ and CIFAR100, $lr$=$5e^{-5}$;$wd=0$.
-Adam optimizer is used for both datasets.
-RA parameters are: CIFAR10: n=1, m=5, CIFAR100: n=1, m=2, ImageNet: n=2, m=9.
-We empirically select the SWA hyperparameters as: CIFAR 10/100: SWA LR:$5e^{-4}$ and frequency:$50$.
-Imagenet: SWA LR:$1e^{-5}$ and frequency:$50$.
-These parameters are selected after performing a grid search and kept consistent across experiments.
-We always train a model from scratch in each AL iteration except for Imagenet due to its heavy compute budget.

-\textbf{Implementation of AL methods}: We developed a PyTorch-based toolkit to evaluate the AL methods in a unified implementation.
+\textbf{Implementation of AL methods:} We developed a PyTorch-based toolkit to evaluate the AL methods in a unified implementation.
 AL methods can be cast into two categories based on whether or not AL sampling relies on the task model (classifier network).
 For example, coreset uses the latent space representations learnt by task model to select the sample set, whereas VAAL relies on a separate VAE-discriminator network to select the samples, independent of the task model.
 In our implementation, we abstract these two approaches in a sampling function that may use the task model if required by the AL method.
 Each AL method was implemented using a separate sampling function, by referencing author-provided code if it was available.
-Using command line arguments, the toolkit allows the user to configure various aspects of training such as architecture used for task model, AL method, size of initial labeled set, size of acquisition batch, number of AL iterations, hyper-parameters for task model training and AL sampling and number of repetitions.
+Using command line arguments, the toolkit allows the user to configure various aspects of training such as architecture used for task model, AL method, size of initial labeled set, size of acquisition batch, number of AL iterations, hyper-parameters for task model training and AL sampling and number of repetitions. \textbf{Compute:} All experiments were performed using 2 available nVidia DGX-1 servers, with each experiment utilizing 1--4 GPUs out of available 8 GPUs on each server.
+All codes were written in Python using PyTorch and other libraries in addition to third-party code-bases and are made available as part of the supplementary material.
+Models were trained over a period of many months, AutoML considerably increased time for completing each experiment.